PlagueHO/CosmosDB/README.md

 - Windows PowerShell 5.x:
   - **AzureRM.Profile** and **AzureRM.Resources** PowerShell modules
-    are required if using `New-CosmosDbContext -ResourceGroup $resourceGroup` or `*-CosmosDbAccount` functions.
+    are required if using `New-CosmosDbContext -ResourceGroupName $resourceGroup` or `*-CosmosDbAccount` functions.

 or:

 - PowerShell Core 6.x:
   - **AzureRM.NetCore.Profile** and **AzureRM.NetCore.Resources** PowerShell
-    modules are required if using `New-CosmosDbContext -ResourceGroup $resourceGroup` or `*-CosmosDbAccount` functions.
+    modules are required if using `New-CosmosDbContext -ResourceGroupName $resourceGroup` or `*-CosmosDbAccount` functions.

 ## Installation